iprateekgupta/OptiondataChainAnalysis/README.md

 # OptiondataChainAnalysis
 Option data Chain Analysis Project written in python 3.8.1.

-Fetching data from NSe and plotting in Excel.
+Fetching data from NSE and plotting in Excel.